MPCA-data/tidytuesdays/show-n-tell/exercises/README.md

 >    - *"sheep_name" that contains the sheep `names` above*
 >    - *"sheep_id" that contains the `sheep_ids` above*
 >
-> *Make a gg-scatterplot of my_sheep, with the sheep names along the x-axis and the sheep IDs as the y-axis.
+> *Make a point plot of my_sheep, with the sheep names along the x-axis and sheep IDs on the y-axis.
-> Give the plot the title "Counting sheep backwards makes me Zzzz...".
+> Add a plot title, "Counting sheep backwards makes me Zzzz...".
-> Set the variable "asleep" to true.*
+> Set the variable `asleep` to true.*

 <details> <summary> Example code </summary>